fe-moldark/wesleykent-website/thebasics.markdown

 To find out who you currently are on the system use `whoami`.
 <br><br>
-Listing what the current directory with `ls`, there are more flags you can through on there to expand or limit the search.
+Listing what is in the current directory with `ls`, there are more flags you can through on there to expand or limit the search (e.g. including hidden files).
 Also look into using `| grep SOMETHING` to only return results containg specific strings.

 To pull words from gibberish use: `strings filename.ext`<br>
 This might thwart a poor attempt on someone's part to hide real information in plain text behind a bunch of randomly combined letters in a large text file.

-To recursivley grep, ignoring case sensitvity: `grep -iRl "search for this string"`<br>
+To recursively grep, ignoring case sensitivity: `grep -iRl "search for this string"`<br>
 The `i` is ignoring the case, the `R` for the recursive search.<br><br>
 A `grep -x` search would search for an exact string.<br>
 Adding a `-C3` would highlight the line where the text was found as well as three lines above and below it.
 You can substitute `A` or `B` as well for returning lines just above or below the search as well.<br><br>